 - Follow through on orders to ensure delivery to us as scheduled.
 When calling our office, visit with the appropriate Buyer to see if they have an order that you can help expedite.

-- Insist on receiving a Purchase Order number, P-Card number or Stores Blanket Purchase Order number.
+- Insist on receiving a Purchase Order number, P-Card number.

 - Make each visit a productive one.
 Meetings between sales personnel and Buyers should be confined to business.
 We value your time as well as ours.